-- Strengthen federal nutrition program access and supports participation by under-resourced children, ensuring nutrition quality and simplifies program administration and operation; - Lower area eligibility test to 40 percent to allow more low-income communities to provide summer meals;
+- Strengthen federal nutrition program access and supports participation by under-resourced children, ensuring nutrition quality and simplifies program administration and operation; - Lower area eligibility test to 40 percent to allow more low-income communities to provide summer meals; - Allow nonprofits and local governments to provide meals year-round seamlessly through the Summer Food Service Program; - Develop a nationwide implementation plan for universal school lunches in partnership with relevant organizations including the National School Boards Association, National Association of School Superintendents and the U.S. Department of Agriculture; - Increase school breakfast and school lunch reimbursement rates to match the recommended rates of the U.S.

-- Allow nonprofits and local governments to provide meals year-round seamlessly through the Summer Food Service Program; - Increase school breakfast and school lunch reimbursement rates to match the recommended rates of the U.S. Department of Agriculture's School Nutrition and Meal Cost Study; - Expand WIC research in under-resourced communities; - Extend certification periods to two years for infants and postpartum women for those in the WIC program; - Provide flexibility for SNAP, including the ability to streamline administration and application processes with other social service programs and waiving work requirements to meet the individual needs of residents and ensuring local flexibility to provide access to all residents, including returning citizens; - Streamline the Disaster Supplemental Nutrition Assistance Program (D-SNAP) operations to increase the ability of individuals to pre-register for benefits as soon as possible after a disaster strikes, support the streamlining of easy-toadminister SNAP waivers that would allow for automatic replacement of benefits for SNAP households, and expand funding to ensure application assistance for individuals to receive D-SNAP quickly; and - Permanently implement policy improvements for federal nutrition programs that were made in response to COVID-19 including but not limited to creating the Pandemic Electronic Benefit Transfer (P-EBT) program and alternative delivery models.
+- Department of Agriculture's School Nutrition and Meal Cost Study; - Expand WIC research in under-resourced communities; - Extend certification periods to two years for infants and postpartum women for those in the WIC program; - Provide flexibility for SNAP, including the ability to streamline administration and application processes with other social service programs and waiving work requirements to meet the individual needs of residents and ensuring local flexibility to provide access to all residents, including returning citizens; - Streamline the Disaster Supplemental Nutrition Assistance Program (D-SNAP) operations to increase the ability of individuals to pre-register for benefits as soon as possible after a disaster strikes, support the streamlining of easy-toadminister SNAP waivers that would allow for automatic replacement of benefits for SNAP households, and expand funding to ensure application assistance for individuals to receive D-SNAP quickly; and - Permanently implement policy improvements for federal nutrition programs that were made in response to COVID-19 including but not limited to creating the Pandemic Electronic Benefit Transfer (P-EBT) program and alternative delivery models.